What is gorder?

 POPC H2R (24): # hydrogen type: residue atom_name (relative_index)

-total: 0.0946 # order parameter of bond with this hydrogen
+total: 0.0876 # order parameter of bond with this hydrogen

 POPC H2S (25): # hydrogen type: residue atom_name (relative_index)

-total: 0.125 # order parameter of bond with this hydrogen
+total: 0.1196 # order parameter of bond with this hydrogen

 YAML files are easy to read programmatically and not completely human-unreadable.
 However, gorder also provides other output formats (XVG, CSV, human-readable table).
-See Output Formats for more information.
+See Output formats for more information.

 Using groups from an NDX file